 \section{Introduction}

-A number of exquisite and intriguing phenomena, which have never been systematically studied at the accelerators of previous generation, has been observed after the start of Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) heavy-ion program.
-Azimuthal anisotropy of multi-particle production is among them as a powerful probe of collective properties of a new state of matter, quark-gluon plasma (QGP), see, e.g., \cite{Proceedings:2019drx}.
-It is commonly described by the Fourier decomposition of the invariant cross section in a form \cite{VoZh_96,PoVo_98}:
+A number of exquisite and intriguing phenomena, which have never been systematically studied at the accelerators of the previous generation, have been observed since the start of the Relativistic Heavy Ion Collider (RHIC) and Large Hadron Collider (LHC) heavy-ion programs.
+Azimuthal anisotropy of multi-particle production is among them as a powerful probe of collective properties of a new state of matter, quark-gluon plasma (QGP); see, e.g., \cite{Proceedings:2019drx}.
+It is commonly described by the Fourier decomposition of the invariant cross section in the form \cite{VoZh_96,PoVo_98}

-where $p_{T}$ is the transverse momentum, $\eta$ is the pseudorapidity, $\varphi$ is the azimuthal angle with respect to the participant plane $\Psi_{n}^{PP}$ of $n$-th order, and $v_{n}$ are the Fourier coefficients:
+where $p_{T}$ is the transverse momentum, $\eta$ is the pseudorapidity, $\varphi$ is the azimuthal angle with respect to the participant plane $\Psi_{n}^{PP}$ of $n$th order, and $v_{n}$ are the Fourier coefficients:

 The averaging in the last equation is performed over all particles in a single event and over all events.